walterfreeman/phy211/recitation/recitation-guidelines.md

 both yourself and your groupmates.
-* To make the most of our time together in recitation, please ask any questions that you have regarding things covered in lecture, reading assignments, homework assignments, etc. Asking informed questions is essential to the goals we have set for you in this course; the ability to reason physically is a process of inquiry, and being able to ask good questions is, if anything, more important than knowing all of their answers.
+* To make the most of our time together in recitation, please ask any questions that you have regarding things covered in lecture, reading assignments, homework assignments, etc. Asking informed questions is essential to succeeding in this course; t he ability to reason physically is a process of inquiry, and being able to ask good questions is, if anything, more important than knowing all of their answers.
 * Out of respect for your classmates and the course as a whole, students are expected